angarsky/diveintopython/learn/modules/popular_modules.md

 ## Requests Module

-The Requests module in Python is an HTTP library that allows you to send HTTP/1.1 [requests](https://pypi.org/project/requests/) using Python.
-It allows you to send HTTP/1.1 `requests` extremely easily.

-However, if you encounter the error `no module named requests” when trying to use the Requests module in Python, it means that the module is not installed or is not accessible in your environment.
+The Requests module in Python is an HTTP library that allows you to send HTTP/1.1 requests using Python.
+However, if you encounter the error `no module named requests” when trying to use the `requests` module in Python, it means that the module is not installed or is not accessible in your environment.

-To install the `requests` module, you can simply run the following command in your terminal:
+To install the [requests](https://pypi.org/project/requests/) module, you can simply run the following command in your terminal:

 ```shell
 pip install requests
 ```

-Once you’ve installed the Requests module, you can use it to send [requests](https://pypi.org/project/requests/) to web servers via Python.
+Once you’ve installed the Requests module, you can use it to send requests to web servers via Python.
 Below is a simple code example that demonstrates how to use the Requests module to request `data` from a website:

 ```python
 import requests